paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-083-retirement.md

 Amendment by Pub.
 L. 105–261 effective at the beginning of the first pay period that begins after Oct.
 17, 1998, and applicable only to an individual who is employed as a nuclear materials courier, as defined by section 8331(27) or 8401(33) of this title, after Oct.
 17, 1998, see section 3154(m), (n) of Pub.
 L. 105–261, set out as a note under [section 8331 of this title](./chapter-083-retirement.md#section-8331).

 #### Effective Date of 1997 Amendments
-Section 516(b) of Pub.
-L. 105–61 provided that: “The amendments made by subsection (a) [amending this section and sections 8337, 8339, 8341, 8343a, 8344, 8415, 8422, and 8468 of this title] shall be applicable to any annuity commencing before, on, or after the date of enactment of this Act [Oct.
+Pub.
+L. 105–61, title V, § 516(b), Oct.
+10, 1997, 111 Stat.
+1307, provided that: “The amendments made by subsection (a) [amending this section and sections 8337, 8339, 8341, 8343a, 8344, 8415, 8422, and 8468 of this title] shall be applicable to any annuity commencing before, on, or after the date of enactment of this Act [Oct.
 10, 1997], and shall be effective with regard to any payment made after the first month following the date of enactment.”

-Section 7001(f) of Pub.
-L. 105–33 provided that: “(1) In general.—This section [amending this section, [section 8422 of this title](./chapter-084-federal-employees-retirement-system.md#section-8422), sections 4045, 4071c, and 4071e of Title 22, Foreign Relations and Intercourse, and [section 2082 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2082&num=0&edition=prelim), War and National Defense, and enacting provisions set out as notes under this section, [section 8422 of this title](./chapter-084-federal-employees-retirement-system.md#section-8422), sections 4045 and 4071c of Title 22, and [section 2021 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2021&num=0&edition=prelim)] shall take effect on—“(A) October 1, 1997; or “(B) if later, the date of enactment of this Act [Aug.
+Pub.
+L. 105–33, title VII, § 7001(f), Aug.
+5, 1997, 111 Stat.
+662, provided that: “(1) In general.—This section [amending this section, [section 8422 of this title](./chapter-084-federal-employees-retirement-system.md#section-8422), sections 4045, 4071c, and 4071e of Title 22, Foreign Relations and Intercourse, and [section 2082 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2082&num=0&edition=prelim), War and National Defense, and enacting provisions set out as notes under this section, [section 8422 of this title](./chapter-084-federal-employees-retirement-system.md#section-8422), sections 4045 and 4071c of Title 22, and [section 2021 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2021&num=0&edition=prelim)] shall take effect on—“(A) October 1, 1997; or “(B) if later, the date of enactment of this Act [Aug.
 5, 1997]. “(2) Special rule.—If the date of enactment of this Act is later than October 1, 1997, then any reference to October 1, 1997, in subsection (a)(1), (c)(1), or (d)(1) shall be treated as a reference to the date of enactment of this Act.”

 #### Effective Date of 1994 Amendment
 Amendment by Pub.
 L. 103–353 effective with respect to reemployments initiated on or after the first day after the 60-day period beginning Oct.
 13, 1994, with transition rules, see section 8 of Pub.
 L. 103–353, set out as an Effective Date note under [section 4301 of Title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section4301&num=0&edition=prelim), Veterans’ Benefits.